hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Wow just wow!
 I modified hiiamboris suggestion above for my performance testing code.
 Running the test against 100,000  line input in Ruby and Red.
 Red code performance is like a rounding error compared to Ruby.
 Results were
 > Ruby = 17.8s  vs Red = 0.8s

- Ì†ΩÌ∏≤
+ üò≤

 [20:40:01](#M_9y7_Jntvm05DRwxyZr66nZmJ4xqg4kZz3ZRCciFas) <htq2222>:
 I did try to perform 1 million lines but encountered `not enough memory` error.

 [20:44:19](#pcUPeg4IpXvLgnM9227gUgT8Tx5YM9hhqoqKLpU7XsE) <htq2222>:
 Parse's power is awesome! being able to run commands inside the parse rule allows the use of direct hash lookup based on the matched criteria.
-Love it!Ì†æÌ¥©
+Love it!ü§©

 [21:01:32](#KNmaywhsJG8ZJ0ilZUZNxVJ5NExkS67m-r0XIN-ABFs) <greggirwin (Gregg Irwin)>:
 Woohoo!
 Red is optimized for ease of use in most cases, but can be made very fast if you need the speed.